Please note: this product is only available for sites hosted with Performance Foundry or Pagely.

 With more speed comes better search rankings; and not only that, https became a minor ranking indicator for Google search results in 2014, so it’s a double win.

 I want one!

-If you are one of our hosting and maintenance clients, this service is for you.
+If you are one of our hosting and maintenance or retainer clients, this service is for you.
 (If you aren’t, sign up here!)
 It’s perfect for business sites, publishing houses, and blogs.

 - Purchase a security certificate on your behalf.